6 Best Cameras and Lighting for Tattoo Artists in 2023

 It also has a flip screen, which makes it easy to record vlogs or take selfies.

-When compared to the Fujifilm X-T30 and the Canon EOS M6 II below, the Sony a6600 has internal image stabilization, environmental sealing, headphone port, higher ISO range, and much longer battery life than both these options.
+When compared to the Fujifilm X-T30 and the Canon EOS M6 II below, the Sony a6600 has internal image stabilization, environmental sealing, a headphone port, a higher ISO range, and a much longer battery life than both these options.

 The only thing worse than both these competitors is its weight, but the difference isn’t big (120g difference with the X-T30 and 95g with the M6 II)